How to Endorse a Check: Checks 101

 Did you know that over 60% of retail payments are made out by checks?
 That’s only retail!
 There are scores of other areas where checks come in use.
 So, before you call checks antiquated and old-timey (Gen Z, we’re looking at you!), let us assure you that checks aren’t disappearing any time soon and you might as well brush up on how to endorse a check.

 You might need to cash a check someday even if you don’t use checks on a regular basis.
-If you’re not familiar with checks, you’re not alone.
+Not sure how to endorse a check or how to endorse a check to someone else?
+You’re not alone.
 That’s why we’ve created our Checks 101 series.

-Now, let’s go ahead and find out what endorsing a check means and how to do it.
+Now, let’s go ahead and find out what it means to endorse check, how to endorse as check, and how to endorse a check to someone else.

 What does endorsing a check mean?